Karnali Province: Demographics

-According to the 2011 Census of Nepal, Karnali Province has a population of 1,570,418 comprising 802,495 females and 767,923 males.
+According to the 2021 Census of Nepal, Karnali Province has a population of 1,688,412 comprising 864,651 females and 823,761 males.
 The province has the lowest population in the country, having 5.93% of the population on 19.74% of the land.
 The population density of the province is 56 people per square kilometer.
+10.00% of the population is under 5 years of age.
+It has a literacy rate of 76.08%.

 Ethnic groups

-Khas Arya is the largest ethno-linguistic indigenous group in the province, with Chhetri, Kami, Thakuri and Bahun dominating the population.
-The largest non-Khas Arya group are the Magars who make up 170,797 (10.88%) of the population.
-Tamang (0.88%) and Gurung (0.70%) are other Janajati groups in the province with a significant population.
+Khas people make up a majority of the population with 72% of the population.
+Chhetris (formerly the only caste called Khas) are the largest single caste.
+Khas Dalits make up 23% of the population within the Khas group, of which the Kami are the largest caste (16%).
+Hill Janjatis make up 13% of the population, nearly all of which are Magars with 10% of the population.
+A few Tibetic groups which live in the high mountains are also living in this province.

 Languages

-95.55% of the population in the province speak Nepali as their native language.
-Other languages spoken in the region are Magar (2.07%) and Tamang (0.72%).
+Of the population, 88.85% of the population spoke Nepali, 6.34% Khash and 1.60% Magar as their first language.
+The dialect of Nepali spoken most in the province is variously known as Khash or by local names.

 The Language Commission of Nepal has recommended Magar as an additional official language in the province.
 The most spoken language is Nepali, which is known with its original name Khas Bhasha in the province.

 Religion

 Hinduism is the most followed religion in the province with 95.34% of the people identifying as Hindus.
-Buddhists are the largest minority religion being followed by 3.09% and Christianity is the second-largest minority religion being followed by 1.30% of the population.
+Buddhism is the largest minority religion, being followed by 3.09%, and Christianity is the second-largest minority religion, being followed by 1.30% of the population.